11 best Halkidiki beaches in Kassandra & Sithonia, Greece 2024

 Heaven on earth.
 One of Porto Carras’s grand resorts secludes coves accessible only by walking 3 miles or by yacht.
 Every day you will find a lot of sailboats and motor yachts enjoying this secluded heaven.

 - Ethnic @ Tristinika Halkidiki beach

 The best beach in the world.
 The sand is just right, thick but just enough.
-The beach bar on top of the rocks plays excellent music, alternative, classic rock.
-The people it attracts are precisely like the bar, different, fresh, not loud.
+The beach bar on top of the rocks plays excellent music, alternative, and classic rock.
+The people it attracts are precisely like the bar, different, fresh, and not loud.
 The water has this blue color you can’t forget.
-And the light is different cleaner, so you get great photos with no effort.
+And the light is different and cleaner, so you get great photos with no effort.

 - Marathias at the SouthWest tip of Sithonia

 Not accessible at all unless you have a boat.
 The raw wild beauty of unspoiled scenery at the land ends since after that its 60 Nm of the open sea until the Sporades Islands

 It’s camping.
 Welcome to Seychelles… in Greece.
 The beautiful grey round boulders only make the contrast to the white sand and the turquoise waters even more dramatic.
 I love spending the night on the yacht here as it’s well protected and swimming in the dark makes the plankton sparkle in the water.

 - Kavourotrypes trademark Halkidiki beach near Platanitsi and Sarti

 Probably the best beach in Halkidiki.
 Access is not easy, no signs, dirt roads, etc. but the place is like you moved to the poster of a tropical island beach.